-Natalie Ford, a resident of Chicago’s South Side, is committed to helping others, a value she learned at an early age from her mother.
+Natalie Ford, a resident of Chicago’s South Side, committed herself to helping others, a value she learned at an early age from her mother.

 “My mother was a strong woman who led by example,” Ford said.
 “She always said, ‘Life isn’t about what you can do for yourself; it’s about what you can do to help society.’”

-Carrying forward her mother’s legacy, Ford has created an endowment fund with a gift of $100,000 to support scientific research, education, and training for breast cancer at the University of Chicago.
-The fund was created in memory of three women close to her who were affected by the disease.
+Carrying forward her mother’s legacy, Ford created an endowment fund with a gift of $100,000 to support breast cancer research, education, and training at the University of Chicago.
+She created the fund in memory of three women close to her who experienced the disease.

-Ford, who works for a nonprofit organization that helps with job training and placement, was able to make the gift by building on her inheritance from family members through personal investments and disciplined savings.
-She notes that, regardless of the amount, gifts made by people like her who have supported family and friends affected by cancer can add up and make a difference.
+Ford, who works for a nonprofit organization dedicated to job training and placement, made the gift by building on her inheritance from family members through personal investments and disciplined savings.
+She notes that, regardless of the amount, gifts made by people like her add up and make a difference.

-The youngest of 10, Ford recounts a happy childhood with parents who emphasized the importance of education and hard work but also made time for fun activities like summer camp and trips to Disneyland.
-Ford went on to earn her bachelor’s degree from the University of Illinois, including completing a semester at Harvard.
-During and after college, she continued to follow her mother’s advice by volunteering to help ex-offenders prepare for the GED and cooking meals for people with AIDS.
+The youngest of 10, Ford recounts a happy childhood.
+Her parents emphasized the importance of education and hard work.
+They also made time for fun activities like summer camp and trips to Disneyland.
+Ford earned her bachelor’s degree from the University of Illinois, including completing a semester at Harvard.
+During and after college, she followed her mother’s advice, volunteering to help ex-offenders prepare for the GED and cooking meals for people with AIDS.

-Later in adulthood, however, Ford’s life took a turn, as she faced a series of family tragedies and loss.
+Later in adulthood, however, Ford faced a series of family tragedies and loss.

 “Sometimes your life gets interrupted by events that are beyond your control,” Ford said.
 “Though difficult, these experiences can really help to shape you.”